 Finally, if you’re still stuck after all of these tips, trying to identify ideas.
 You can always use idea generators.
 Sometimes all you need to get started is a good subject line to get you into the flow of creating content.

 There are lots of differents idea generators available online that can help you with this process.
 Most of them only require you just to input a noun or a theme that you’re thinking about, and the tool does the rest.

 Potential options for this include:

-- Klock.work idea generator – type in a noun at the search box and it will deliver you 50 possible headlines at a time.
-It tells you in which category the ideas fits and by clicking on the title you even get some template ideas for infographics.
+- Klock.work idea generator – type in a noun into the search box and it will deliver you 50 possible headlines at a time.
+It tells you in which category the ideas fit and by clicking on the title you even get some template ideas for infographics.

 - Content ideator – a bit similar like BuzzSumo, it crawls the web for existing content based on a keyword input.
 These, however, are existing articles so don’t copy the titles exactly but use it for inspiration only.